frappe/erpnext_documentation/user/manual/en/customize-erpnext/articles/set-language.md

 #### Save

-Save System Settings, and refresh your EPRNext account.
+Save System Settings, and refresh your ERPNext account.
 On refreshing, you should language in your ERPNext account changed as per your preference.

 <img alt="Select Language" class="screenshot" src="{{docs_base_url}}/assets/img/articles/set-language-2.gif">